cedricwalter/evn-template/README.md

 PoC with Kafka of some simple microservices, trying to iron out possible technical issues

+# Open Items

+* filter item from topic "Nachweis" by type.
+Alternative is to create more topics
+* redirect logs to splunk (forwarder, other)

 # 3rd party

 ## start PostgresSQL